Campaign of the Month: April 2013

 Str 10 Dex 14 Con 15 Int 21 Wis 12 Cha 8

-Conjuration Specialist (Necromancy and Enchantment are prohibited schools), Summon Familiar (weasel), Scribe Scroll, Skill Focus: Spellcraft, Expanded Spellbook x 3, Greater Spell Focus: Conjuration, Minor Conjuration Esoterica (summons gain extra HP = 1/caster level, +2 Caster Level increase when casting spells from Conjuration school, Major School Esoterica (3/day, cast Conjuration spell with casting time of 1 standard action as a swift action)
+Conjuration Specialist (Necromancy and Enchantment are prohibited schools), Spirit Familiar, Scribe Scroll, Skill Focus: Spellcraft, Expanded Spellbook x 3, Greater Spell Focus: Conjuration, Minor Conjuration Esoterica (summons gain extra HP = 1/caster level), Moderate School Esoterica (+2 Caster Level increase when casting spells from Conjuration school), Major School Esoterica (3/day, cast Conjuration spell with casting time of 1 standard action as a swift action), Secret from Beyond – Tudor’s Debt (sacrifice spirit familiar to restore Chaplain Creed to life as the true resurrection spell)

 Augmented Summoning, Metamagic School Focus (Conjuration), Spell Focus (Conjuration), Kiss of Astoras, Rapid Spell, Sculpt Spell, Sudden Maximize, Empower Spell